Skip to product information

 • Red +5V (BEC / regulator output)

-Normally these are connected to channels 1&2 on an RC receiver.
+Normally these are connected to channels 1 and 2 on an RC receiver.
 The internal regulator can supply power to the receiver.

 Motor output - connect wires and/or connectors of your choice to connect two brushed motors.
-These should accept the voltage supplied and have a maximum stall current of 12 Amps each.
-Ships with long wires and JST connectors, but shortening them is recommended.
+These should accept the voltage supplied and have a maximum stall current of 15 Amps each.

 View full details